Activities requiring a license

 Applicants for scientific procedures licences must have an agreement with a properly constituted and functioning Animal Ethics Committee to oversee animal use for the licence.
 The nominated AEC will be listed on the licence and no other AEC may be used.
 A properly constituted and functioning AEC is one conforming with the National Health and Medical Research Council Australian Code for the care and use of animals for scientific purposes 8th edition 2013.

 The nominated AEC may be established by the licence holder or be an AEC run by another institution.
 In either case, responsibility for the conduct of the AEC remains with the licence holder.
 If the AEC does not operate in a legal manner, the licence holder must alter the AEC practices or cease to use that AEC.
-If an AEC is no longer used the licence holder must stop operations with animals until a replacement AEC can be found and an application made to the Department of Economic Development, Jobs, Transport and Resources (DEDJTR), Licensing and Audit Unit to have the replacement AEC listed on the licence.
+If an AEC is no longer used the licence holder must stop operations with animals until a replacement AEC can be found and an application made to the Department of Jobs, Precincts and Regions (DJPR), Licensing and Audit Unit to have the replacement AEC listed on the licence.

 A licence holder wishing to conduct scientific procedures must apply for approval for the project to the nominated AEC.
 An application will consist of a completed form that will provide the AEC with sufficient information to assess whether the potential gain provided by the work is worth the impact on animal welfare.
 Information requested will include: detail and context of the planned procedures; the personnel involved and their levels of training; animal acquisition, housing and monitoring; as well as implementation of the principles of 'the 3 Rs'; Replacement, Reduction and Refinement.